santiaghini/seed-counter/README.md

 - `-n, --nostore`: flag, if present, does not store the processed images with contours for counting, only the final results in .csv format.
 Default is `False`.
 - `-p, --plot`: flag, if present, plots intermediate steps for each image.
 Default is `False`.
 - `-t, --intensity_thresh`: intensity threshold to capture seeds.
 Format is <brightfield_thresh>,<fluorescent_thresh>.
 Default is `30,30`.
-- `-r, --radial_thresh`: radial threshold to capture seeds (float).
-This value balances how many smalls seeds are captured versus how many seeds can be separated if together.
-Usually, range for this value should be around `8.0` and `16.0`.
-Read [Debugging]() below to tune this value.
-By default this value is set automatically using the median seed area in the image.
+- `-r, --radial_thresh`: radial distance threshold for seed separation.
+Usually ranges from `8.0` to `16.0`.
+If omitted, this value is computed automatically.
+- `--radial_threshold_ratio`: ratio of the median seed radius used when computing the radial threshold automatically.
+Default is `0.4`.
+- `--large_area_factor`: factor to filter out objects larger than this multiple of the median seed area.
+Default is `20`.
 - `-s, --img_type_suffix`: suffix for image types in the naming convention.
 Default is `FL` for fluorescent and `BF` for brightfield images.
 - `--mode`: either `fluorescence` (default) or `color`.
-- `--marker_color`: hex color for marker seeds when running in color mode.

 You can get details of all arguments by running:
 ```bash